eduguru/Capstone/README.md

 ## 🧭 Overview

-This project is part of the **AI Capstone Project** — a learning exercise on how to use **Generative AI** to explore and build with a new technology.
+This project is part of the **AI Capstone Project** — a guided learning journey using **Generative AI** to explore new technologies.

-The project demonstrates:
+The app demonstrates:
 - How to set up a **SwiftUI iOS app** from scratch.
 - How to fetch and display **random motivational quotes** from a free public API.
+- How to implement **auto-refreshing quotes** using a timer.
-- How to use **AI prompts** effectively for learning and debugging.
+- How to use **AI prompts** effectively for learning, debugging, and iteration.

 ---

 ## 🎯 Project Objective

-> Build and present a simple SwiftUI-based iOS app that displays random motivational quotes using the [DummyJSON Quotes API](https://dummyjson.com/quotes).
+> Build and present a simple SwiftUI-based iOS app that displays random motivational quotes using the [DummyJSON Quotes API](https://dummyjson.com/quotes), with automatic quote refresh every 10 seconds.

 ---